How to improve learner outcomes

 The best learning providers assess all learners on or before enrolment to ascertain starting points.
 Are you among them?

 Initial assessment of skills, prior knowledge and learning needs are all vital to achieving your goals at every stage of the learning journey and setting the learner, and your organisation, up for success.
 That’s why “identify” is the first stage of the Quality Assurance Framework.

 No provider would pick and choose which apprentices are assessed on prior knowledge, so why would we do it for learning needs?

 Digital cognitive assessments offer a scalable way to assess the learning needs of all your learners.

 So, what is a cognitive assessment and why is measuring cognition in education crucial for supporting learning?

 Cognitive assessments are tools that use specifically designed tasks to understand different types of cognition.
 The Cognassist digital cognitive assessment measures eight key cognitive domains essential for learning and gives us insight into how people think and learn and areas where people could benefit from support.

 Using cognitive assessments in education can help us to improve access to learning and give people the confidence to meet the demands of their course and the working world.
-It’s especially important as many learners, throughout their education, will not present with distinct neurodiverse traits.
+It’s especially important as many learners, throughout their education, will not present with distinct cognitive challenges.